Skip to main content

 How attacks are generated

-By default, Promptfoo uses your local OpenAI key to perform attack generation.
-If you do not have a key, it will use our API to generate initial inputs, but the actual attacks are still performed locally.
+By default, Promptfoo uses your local OpenAI key for redteam attack generation.
+If you do not have a key, Promptfoo will automatically proxy requests to our API for generation and grading.
+The evaluation of your target model is always performed locally.

 You can force 100% local generation by setting the PROMPTFOO_DISABLE_REDTEAM_REMOTE_GENERATION environment variable to true.
 Note that the quality of local generation depends greatly on the model that you configure, and is generally low for most models.